thchr/gfem2d-matlab/README.md

 A finite-element-like method for 2D plasmonics, especially graphene, implemented in Matlab.

-See examples in `/execute/` and `/test/`.
+See examples in `/execute/` and `/tests/`.
 This is an archival upload, and little or no documentation is provided.

 ---

-The implementation and algorithm is based on:
+The implementation and algorithm are based on:

 > Dafei Jin, Thomas Christensen, Marin Soljačić, Nicholas X. Fang, Ling Lu, & Xiang Zhang, [Phys.
 Rev. Lett. **118**, 245301 (2017)](https://doi.org/10.1103/PhysRevLett.118.245301).